SamuelWiqvist/pioneers-pp-abc-talk/README.md

 - /fig: figures for the pres and computer exercise.

-# Software
+## Software

 Somthing on hwo to run the notebooks.

-# References and further reading
+## References and further reading

 #### Some references on Bayesian statistics:

 Carpenter, Bob, et al. "Stan: A probabilistic programming language."
 Journal of statistical software 76.1 (2017. - Stan is a probabilitic programming framwork for building Bayesian models.

-José M. Bernardo.
+Bernardo, José M..
 BAYESIAN STATISTICS https://www.uv.es/bernardo/BayesStat.pdf - A nice and easy to read introduction paper, however, I would skip the objective Bayesian part.

 Gabry, Jonah, et al. "Visualization in Bayesian workflow."
 Journal of the Royal Statistical Society: Series A (Statistics in Society) 182.2 (2019): 389-402. - A good paper on how run an Bayesian analyses, including prior and posterior checks.